circle

 9 - 11.30am

-For those who think they can't paint, come and surprise yourself, you can when you are shown how.
+For those who think they can't paint, come and surprise yourself in this workshop that will encourage you to embrace your creativity.

 9 - 10am

-Come and join this outdoor running session on the university running track.
+Come and join this outdoor shakeout run round the campus.

 The Assassination of JFK